Projects

 These components were used to fabricate wing assemblies.

-The availability of Quick Start training helped Triumph’s facility compete internally for new work.
+The availability of Quick Start training helped Qarbon’s facility compete internally for new work.